 What you certainly should do is address experienced tech partners who know how to build a remote patient monitoring system when you find yourself all at loss.

-Inspirational list of features for your remote patient health monitoring system
+Features for your remote patient monitoring system

 There are plenty of features you can implement in your RPM system.
 Some of them are quite basic while others serve more specific requests.
 Here is an inspiration list of the features that you can add to your solution.